newsch/hairy_plotter/README.md

 `pip3 install -r requirements.txt`

-Send a test message (replace the number below by your own phone number):
+Send a test message.
+(Replace the number below by your own phone number.)

 `python3 scripts/send_sms_message.py +16175551010`

 Send a test message to the bear:

-`python3 mqtt_json/send_mqtt_message.py "forget about your worries"'
+`python3 mqtt_json/send_mqtt_message.py "forget about your worries"`

 ## Architecture